Are you looking for a slow paced, low stress job?

 A computer science technician maintains hardware and software on a computer.
 They also help their clients with their devices and have an interest in mathematics and computer science.

-This field is always growing, so you're sure to find something you enjoy here!
-The work is usually on the slower side of things.
+This field is always growing, so you’re sure to find something you enjoy here!
+The work is usually on the slower side of things and pays extremely well.

 What Jobs are Slow Paced?